-PRU0845 LINE PRINTER: This is an 800 line/minute version of the PRU0615.
+PRU 1105 BELT PRINTER: This is a 900 line/minute version of the PRU 0705 which uses a 63-character set.

-PRU1045 LINE PRINTER: This is a 1,000 line/minute version of the PRU0845.
+PRU 1505 BELT PRINTER: This is a 1200 line/minute version of the PRU 0705 which uses a 63-character set.

-PRU1600 PRINTER UNIT: Using an interchangeable print belt, this unit operates at speeds up to 1,600 lines/minute.
+PRU1600 PRINTER UNIT: Using an interchangeable print belt, this unit operates at speeds up to 1600 lines/ minute.
 The standard belt contains 63 OCR-B characters, but belts can contain as many as 240 different characters.
 To increase speed, special belts can be designed so that the most used characters are repeated at different frequencies according to their use.
 The belts are identified by a magnetic code recorded on their base, and the printer uses this code to make sure it has the correct belt image stored in its buffer.
 Belt images are loaded into the buffer by the operating system.
-CII-HB says the unit produces smear-free printing because the fingers containing the characters are so flexible that they are momentarily immobilized when struck by a hammer.
+Bull says the unit produces smear-free printing because the fingers containing the characters are so flexible that they are monentarily immobilized when struck by a hammer.

 Parameters for number of lines per inch (6 or 8) and vertical form positioning, including skipping, are under program control.
-An overtemperature control, however, can slow the skipping speed or halt the printer if the operating temperature exceeds pre-set limits.
+An overtemperature control, however, can slow the skipping speed or halt the printer if the operating temperature exceeds preset limits.
 Skipping speed normally ranges from 23.5 inches/second for one to three lines up to 90 inches/second for more than six lines.

 Standard line length is 136 positions, optionally expandable to 160 positions.
 The pitch is 10 characters/inch.
 Forms can range from 4 to 18.25 inches in width and from 4 to 16 inches in length.
-By leaving the cabinet door open, forms up to 22 inches wide and 24-inches long can be stacked externally.
+By leaving the cabinet door open, forms up to 22 inches wide and 24 inches long can be stacked externally.
 The unit can print one original and up to five carbon copies or 10 self-carbon copies.